BayAreaMetro/RegionalTransitDatabase/docs/historical_transit_data.md

 Process each GTFS file listed in `data/cached_gtfs.csv` for routes, stops, and frequencies.

-We use existing GTFS libraries, primarily [gtfs-lib](https://github.com/afimb/gtfslib-python) and [gtfsr](https://github.com/ropensci/gtfsr), to load data and validate it.
+We use existing GTFS libraries, primarily [gtfs-lib](https://github.com/afimb/gtfslib-python) and [gtfsr](https://github.com/ropensci/gtfsr), to load, validate, transform (to spatial standard formats), and calculate frequencies.
+Processing steps are logged in `data/cached_gtfs.csv`.

 #### Routes